The Context of Stillness

 Ephesians 3:20-21 NKJV Now to Him who is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us, to Him be glory in the church by Christ Jesus to all generations, forever and ever.
 Amen.

-When we look at the upcoming election, sickness, financial woes, and relationships that are falling apart, and start getting jittery, wondering about outcomes and impacts, it’s easy to think that “being still” and listening to God can only happen when things are going great.
+When we look at the election, sickness, financial woes, and relationships that are falling apart, and start getting jittery, wondering about outcomes and impacts, it’s easy to think that “being still” and listening to God can only happen when things are going great.
 But the real context of “being still and knowing” says something else.
 In context “being still” is knowing that God's amazing peace works most powerfully when the world's craziness reaches a crescendo.

 Psalms 46:10-11 NKJV Be still, and know that I am God; I will be exalted among the nations, I will be exalted in the earth!
 The Lord of hosts is with us; The God of Jacob is our refuge.
 Selah